 Here’s an example from the design platform, Sketch:

 Among other things, it contains social media buttons, company information, and its copyright notice.
-These are things unnecessary for the ATF but still useful.
+Again, these are things unnecessary for the ATF but still useful.

 Despite existing at the very bottom, your footer plays an important role.
 And with more people scrolling farther down the page, it’s wise to ensure your site has the right elements.